MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   would need to put it into a program that made decisions on that information :-)

+GETPCCA.txt     - Demo of getting PCCA info as 3.8J does not have the
+                  STIDP instruction to obtain that info

 IPLINFO.txt     - I wanted more info logged than the default reason
                   for ipl the OS provides (which we have all disabled anyway).
 This records the ipltime, ipl volser and cuu